gleam-lang/gleam/notes/talk.md

 add helper functions for parsing numbers, handling escaped characters in strings, and so on.

 Right.
-With a tokenizer I can move onto building an AST.
+With tokenizer done I can move onto building an AST from the token.
 In the same way that Erlang supplies a tool for tokenization it also supplies a tool for parsing, the Yecc module.
 Like Leex it's used by writing a module with a specific syntax and file extension, which it then compiles into an Erlang module.

 This module contains a grammar, which is a set of rules that describe the syntax of a language.

 ```erlang